holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 - for some teams, a team member (like the PO) was part of the workshop and can inform the team
 - for others, the line manager directly informs his employees in 1 to 1 talks
-- and to ensure really everyone is informed there is an email with a PDF attachment that contains a list of names and the initiatives that they will work on.
+- and to ensure really everyone is informed there is an email that contains a list of names and the initiatives that they will work on.
 Usually, this email is the way most people learn about their assignment.
 This email also includes an explanation of why certain decisions had to be taken.

 <img src="/img/posts/2019-01-10-our-okr-process/list.svg" alt="" class="filler"/>

-There are no conversations with individual resources (developers, UX-folks, POs, designers...) what they want to work on or what options they would like most - probably because that would be a lot of effort and would cause a lot of turmoil.
-And HolidayCheck wants resources to be able to fully focus on their current tasks without disturbing them with such discussions.
+There are no conversations with individual people (developers, UX-folks, POs, designers...) what they want to work on or what options they would like most - probably because that would be a lot of effort and would cause a lot of turmoil.
+And HolidayCheck wants employees to be able to fully focus on their current tasks without disturbing them with such discussions.

-So, in the end, you can look up your name in a list of around ~150 resources to see what you'll be working on.
+So, in the end, you can look up your name in a big list employees to see what you'll be working on.
 Especially in the OKR-Workshops for a new year, this list is quite interesting.

 <img src="/img/posts/2019-01-10-our-okr-process/christmas.svg" alt="" class="filler"/>

-There are often big changes on the company level but also for individual resources. <em>The list</em> is usually sent a few days after the second OKR-Workshop.
-That means that most people receive it right before their Christmas vacation or they are already on vacation.
-But this has also a bright side: People often react reluctant to changes <em>at first</em> - but now they have time to reflect on those changes in their vacation.
+There are often big changes on the company level but also for individual employees for the next year.
+People often react reluctant to changes <em>at first</em> - but now they have time to reflect on those changes in their vacation.
 Or they can relax in their vacation and learn about the changes in the new year: So, in the end, everyone has fresh energy for those changes.

 ### Deciding on a new team setup and dealing with the changes

-When we create <em>the list</em> of assignments we try to give every resource focus: usually every employee is assigned with 100% to one initiative, sometimes we have resources that are assigned with a 50/50 or 25/75 split to 2 projects.
+When we create <em>the list</em> of assignments we try to give every person focus: usually every employee is assigned with 100% to one initiative, sometimes we have a person that is assigned with a 50/50 or 25/75 split to 2 projects.
 But we aim to give everyone focus.

 Sometimes in this process old teams are removed because they are no longer a priority and hence some topics, services, and half-finished projects are abandoned and we need a clear process to tackle this:

 The way we usually do that is that we always try to launch little MVPs as fast as possible.
 This is to avoid working on something that is never launched because your team no longer exists or switches what you're working on.
 It also means that sometimes those MVPs stay live for months and years - but since the V in MVP stands for <em>viable</em> that shouldn't be a big problem.

 For code, projects and services that no longer have an owner, because the team that created and maintained it no longer exists, HolidayCheck has another process:
-In our Github Enterprise instance, we have one repository that contains a markdown file with abandoned services.
-And since the people that worked on those services and code are still in the company, management thinks they can also keep maintaining those old things.
+We have a list of every "abandoned" service that notes down who will be responsible to maintain it.

-This also means that on paper all our resources are working 100% or 50/50 or 75/25 on maximum 2 things - and additionally on a number of "legacy" things that still need to be maintained.
+This also means that on paper all our employees are working 100% or 50/50 or 75/25 on maximum 2 things - and additionally on a number of "legacy" things that still need to be maintained.

 #### The List

 <img src="/img/posts/2019-01-10-our-okr-process/team.svg" alt="" class="filler"/>

 So how exactly do the people in those workshops come up with this list of names and assignments?
-One factor is how many resources an initiative, that made the cut in the OKR-workshop, requested.
+One factor is how many people an initiative, that made the cut in the OKR-workshop, requested.
 Another source for this decision is what our management thinks helps individual people to grow.
 It is important for HolidayCheck to offer everyone the possibility to grow.
-So we collect Peer Feedback about every employee and also talk about each and every employee (without them being present) in a <em>Talent Board Conference</em>.
+So we collect Peer Feedback about every employee and also talk about each and every employee (without them being present) in a meeting to assess their performance and growth.

 As already said previously: managers and workshop attendees try to not discuss these new assignments with the people, who will be affected by those changes, beforehand.
 This will only be a lot of work and since people are always reluctant to change it is better to ignore (or not ask for) their wishes - usually some people tend to be "pissed off" for the first months  - but later they tend to get more happy again.
 The expectation is that everybody will get used to this kind of decision process over time and will learn that change is a good thing and that people managers often know best what is good for the growth of an employee or a team.

 But they also give people a chance to speak up <em>after</em> they received "the list".
 Feedback is always valued - on the other hand, it is important to us that nobody just says: "I don't want to work on that project" or "I would like to work with person XY" - instead they have to find someone else, that is a fit skill-wise, in the company that likes to switch places with them.
-HolidayCheck thinks this is a fair way of handling this since managers and workshop attendees already put in a lot of effort by assigning people - why should the burden of fixing those individual people-problems and wishes also lie with them?
+HolidayCheck thinks this is a fair way of handling this since managers and workshop attendees already put in a lot of effort by assigning people.
 With offering this possibility to switch positions with others they show everyone that HolidayCheck is open to feedback and better ideas - this is important in a transparent and open company.

 ## Last Words
 As already stated: I think we have a very unique way of handling all of this.